Necessary Conditions In Infinite-Horizon Control Problem That Need No Asymptotic Assumptions: Some questions instead of concluding remarks

-The key feature of this paper is that we obtain the boundary condition~\eqref{WAKK}, necessary for the weakly overtaking criterion, without any {\it a priori} assumptions on asymptotics if the terminal constraints are absent.
-The obtained condition cuts out the unique co-state arc under assumption~\eqref{4004}; however, one would like to have asymptotic assumptions that guarantee such uniqueness but are easier to test than~\eqref{4004}.
-Moreover, although formula~\eqref{WAKK}, as an analog of the Clarke subdifferential, matches in its form the necessary conditions of optimality that are customary in the variational analysis, it is only convenient to apply it to the simplest models.
-Example~\ref{aaa} is a case in point.
-Then, this condition needs to be improved.
-In particular, any simple assumptions making these transversality conditions into sufficient conditions would be useful.
+The key feature of this paper is the boundary conditions~\eqref{WAKKa} and \eqref{AKKa}, necessary for the weakly overtaking criterion and the overtaking criterion without any {\it a priori} assumptions on asymptotics.
+In addition, in these necessary conditions the optimal control is not assumed to be bounded, the behavior of the dynamics and the integrand with respect to $t$ and $u$ is measurable, not necessarily continuous.
+The condition obtained in Corollary~\ref{55} cuts out the unique co-state arc under assumption~\eqref{4004}; however, one would like to have asymptotic assumptions that guarantee such uniqueness but are easier to test than~\eqref{4004}.
+Moreover, although formula~\eqref{WAKKa}, as an analog of the Clarke subdifferential, matches in its form the necessary conditions of optimality that are customary in the variational analysis, it is only convenient to apply it to simple models (see~Example~\ref{ggg}).
+So, this condition needs to be improved to the level of Proposition~\ref{done}.
+Besides, any simple assumptions making these transversality conditions sufficient would be useful.

-Next, under the conditions of Theorem~\ref{9}, the overtaking optimality gets the necessary condition \eqref{AKK}: a boundary condition that is significantly stronger than~\eqref{WAKK}.
-Is it due to a greater regularity in the problem and the assumption~\eqref{gad1}, or is it in the essence of the overtaking optimality?
-This is another question the author does not know the answer to.

-Furthermore, Theorem~\ref{7}, following a similar assumption in Lemma~\ref{mymymy}, requires the convexity of $\mathcal{C}_{\as}$.
-It is possible that in future research this assumption will be removed as Theorem~\ref{9} and Lemma~\ref{mymy20}.
-Since, formally, the convexity of $\mathcal{C}_{\as}$ becomes an asymptotic assumption; therefore, I consider that it must be excluded.